Fox Film: Decline

 When rival Marcus Loew died in 1927, Fox offered to buy the Loew family's holdings.
 Loew's Inc. controlled more than 200 theaters, as well as the Metro-Goldwyn-Mayer film studio.
-The Loew family agreed to the sale, and the merger of Fox and Loew's Inc. was announced in 1929; MGM studio bosses Louis B. Mayer and Irving Thalberg were not included in the deal, and fought back.
-Using powerful political connections, Mayer called upon the Justice Department's antitrust unit to delay giving final approval to the merger.
+The Loew family agreed to the sale, and the merger of Fox and Loew's Inc. was announced in 1929.
+However, MGM studio bosses Louis B. Mayer and Irving Thalberg were not included in the deal; despite their status at MGM, they were only employees.
+Meyer and Thalberg fought back with their powerful political connections.
+Mayer called upon the Justice Department's antitrust unit to delay giving final approval to the merger.
 William Fox was badly injured in a car crash in the summer of 1929, and by the time he recovered, he had lost most of his fortune in the stock market crash of 1929, ending any chance of the Fox/Loew's merger being approved, even without the Justice Department's objections.

 Overextended and close to bankruptcy, Fox was stripped of his empire in 1930 and later ended up in jail on bribery and perjury charges.
 Fox Film, with more than 500 theatres, was placed in receivership.
 A bank-mandated reorganization propped the company up for a time, but it soon became apparent that despite its size, Fox could not stand on its own.
 William Fox resented the way he was forced out of his company and portrayed it as an active conspiracy against him in the 1933 book Upton Sinclair Presents William Fox.

 Merger

 Under new president Sidney Kent, the new owners began negotiating with the upstart, but powerful independent Twentieth Century Pictures in the early spring of 1935.
+Twentieth Century had begun in the Samuel Goldwyn Studios in 1932 under founders Joseph Schenck and Darryl F. Zanuck.

-The two companies merged that spring and became 20th Century-Fox.
-The company was purchased by News Corporation in 1985, becoming "20th Century Fox" without the hyphen, and in 2020 was purchased by The Walt Disney Company and renamed 20th Century Studios.
+The two companies merged that spring of 1935 and became Twentieth Century-Fox.
+The company was purchased by News Corporation in 1985, becoming "20th Century Fox" without the hyphen, and in 2019 was acquired by The Walt Disney Company as part of Disney's purchase of 20th Century Fox's owner and was renamed 20th Century Studios in 2020.
 For many years, 20th Century-Fox claimed to have been founded in 1915; for instance, it marked 1945 as its 30th anniversary.
 However, in recent years it has claimed the 1935 merger as its founding, marking its 75th rather than 95th anniversary in 2010.